- Obtaining an official report of death of a U.S. Citizen

 Maximum Period before Burial

-When the remains are embalmed: Embalming is not common practice in Israel.
+When the remains are embalmed: Embalming is not common practice in Israel, the West Bank, or Gaza.
 Therefore, there is no local law requiring burial of an embalmed body within a specified period of time.

 Embalming is performed by one of three offices in Israel: